Monopoles and Landau-Ginzburg Models II: Floer Homology: Results from the First Paper

-We always assume $(\lambda,\mu)$ is admissible in this paper. \end{assumpt}
+The pair $(\lambda,\mu)$ is always assumed to be admissible in this paper. \end{assumpt}

-For the rest of this section, we will recollect a few theorems from \cite{Wang202} and explain why Assumption \ref{A1.2} is crucial.
-Before that, let us first introduce the notion of local energy functional associated to a configuration $(A,\Phi)$ on $X$.
+For the rest of this section, we state the main results of \cite{Wang202} and explain why Assumption \ref{A1.2} is crucial.
+First, recall the definition of the local energy functional associated to any configuration $\gamma=(A,\Phi)$ on $X$.

-\begin{definition}[{\cite[Definition 8.3]{Wang202}}] For any region $\Omega\subset \C$ and any configuration $\gamma=(A,\Phi)$ on $\C\times\Sigma$, define \textit{the local energy functional} of $\gamma$ over $\Omega$ as
+\begin{definition}[{\cite[Definition 8.3]{Wang202}}] For any region $\Omega\subset \C_z$ and any configuration $\gamma=(A,\Phi)$ on $\C_z\times\Sigma$, define \textit{the local energy functional} of $\gamma$ over $\Omega$ as

 \end{definition}